The Story Behind Wisconsin's Iconic Supper Clubs

 Décor at Joey Gerard’s – A Bartolotta Supper Club, in Mequon and Greendale, plays up nostalgic glamour.
 Fifty enlarged photos show starlets at supper clubs from Hollywood to New York in the 1930s to 1970s.

-A neon-lit Travel Wisconsin Supper Club concession stand is open during events at the Kohl Center, Madison’s major indoor sports venue.
+A neon-lit Travel Wisconsin Supper Club concession stand is open during Packers season at Lambeau Field, bringing that supper club experience to wherever you are.

 Connected by Folklore, Family and Friends

 Many of Wisconsin’s oldest supper clubs began as simple roadhouses with more choices of alcohol than food.
 Settings often were near lakeshores, forests or farmland.
 Patrons included gangsters on the lam: Little Bohemia Lodge, Manitowish Waters, still has the bullet holes to prove it and was a film site for the 2009 movie “Public Enemies.”